mwgaillardetz/hackintosh/README.md

 # hackintosh
 Curated bootloader to install either MacOS Catalina (10.15.7) or Ventura (13.5.1).
 Board identifying information has been removed.
-You will need to use a tool such as gensmbios.py to generate your own board information.
+You will need to use a tool such as gensmbios.py to generate your own board information in your config.plist.
 GLHF!

 Specifications:
 CPU: 3.8 GHz AMD Ryzen 7 5700G